vivienshufang/aws-cloudtrail-with-splunk/README.md

 ## The CloudTrail and Spunk integration

-In this integration, we create CloudService for each region and Simple Notification Service (SNS) topic for each CloudService.
+In this integration, we create CloudTrail service for each region and Simple Notification Service (SNS) topic for each CloudTrail service.
 The reports from all regions are aggregated to one S3 bucket.
 One Simple Queue Service (SQS) is subscribed to all the SNS topics.

 ![](./images/splunk-aws-integration.png)